deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ## Setup Web-Service

 Now that we have two separated networks and a security group for the web-service we can setup the vms.
-Firstly setup the vm for the web service.
+At first setup the vm for the web service.
 Select Image and flavor as needed and select the network we just created (e.g. webservice-internal-subnet).

 Deselect the default security group by clicking on the arrow pointing down and select the new created security group with the arrow up.